wehlutyk/thesis/content/3-gistr-4-results.md

 > « At Dover, the finale of the bailiffs' convention.
 Their duties, said a speaker, are "delicate, dangerous, and insufficiently compensated." » <!-- #4 -->

-and the example transformation used for our previous discussion of deep alignments (\todo{add refs for sentences}) corresponds to the transformation from depth 1 to depth 2 in branch #49.
+and the example transformation discussed in our introduction of deep alignments (\todo{add refs for sentences}) corresponds to the transition from depth 1 to depth 2 in branch #49 of the figure.
 This representation of branches provides our most synthetic view yet of the process at work.
 Stepping back, we can now examine which trends are more salient in the evolution along the branches.
-At first sight, the plots show that transformations are quite varied, but also have several regularities.
+First observations are that the plots reflect the rapid shortening of utterances, and that transformations are less important on shorter utterances.

-- the plots show variability, show the reduction in length, show the increase in transmissibility (likely because of length), but also regularity in the way utterances are transformed
+We also see here that word replacements, the process studied in the previous chapter with data from blogspace, is quite speckled, and both less frequent and of smaller magnitude than word deletions and word insertions.
-- interestingly, they show the proportion of replacements, which corresponds to BCP: it's not much! but it's all we could do on the web
+This obvious caveat was one of the motivations for our current experimental approach (indeed, replacements were the only process that could be extracted from the blogspace data set).

 ![Example lineages for all the branches of tree #4 from Experiment 3.
 Each subplot corresponds to a different branch.